cmderdev/cmder/README.md

 # CMDER_ROOT=${USERPROFILE}/cmder  # This is not required if launched from Cmder.
 ```

-## Todo

-1. Check for clink and git before injecting them (Sort of done)

 ## Current development branch

-You can download builds of the current development branch by going to Appveyor via the following link:
+You can download builds of the current development branch by going to AppVeyor via the following link:

 [![AppVeyor](https://ci.appveyor.com/api/projects/status/github/cmderdev/cmder?svg=True)](https://ci.appveyor.com/project/MartiUK/cmder/branch/development/artifacts)